ISIS kills 33 execution-style in Syria; 22 in Iraq attack

 Iraq killings

-The report came as ISIS also killed at least 22 people in the Iraqi city of Tikrit, also on Wednesday.
+The report came as ISIS killed at least 22 people in the Iraqi city of Tikrit, also on Wednesday.

-ISIS gunmen indiscriminately opened fire on police and civilians in the central Iraqi city before they blew themselves up on Wednesday, police officials told CNN.
+ISIS gunmen indiscriminately opened fire on police and civilians in the central Iraqi city before they blew themselves up, police officials told CNN.
 At least 31 other people were wounded in the attack.

 Several ISIS suicide bombers dressed in military uniforms attacked police checkpoints and police patrols in a busy commercial street in the city, police officials said.